INFO FOR THERAPISTS & PROFESSIONALS

 The MN ADOPT HELP Program fills all of these needs while partnering with therapists across the state of Minnesota who have the background, education and practice focus necessary to help those touched by adoption, foster care, and kinship care to connect, heal and thrive.

 If you are interested in exploring a list of current HELP Program connected therapists, please visit: https://www.mnadopt.org/resources/therapists/

 Attention Community Professionals:

-Have you felt at a loss on how best to support families and individuals who are touched by adoption and trauma?
+Have you felt at a loss on how best to support families and individuals who are touched by adoption, foster care or kinship care?

 Could you benefit from consultation, resources, and referrals specific to enhance the support you provide to adoptive, kinship caregivers, and foster families?

 If so, give the HELP Program a call!

 Toll-Free: 1.855.670.HELP or 612.746.5137